Cipriano Castro: Crisis of 1901–1903

+General Antonio Paredes led an insurrection against Castro, and in the winter of 1906, Paredes was captured and executed alongside sixteen other dissidents.
+His brother, Hector Luis Paredes, issued a manifesto from his home in Berlin, Germany.
+In it, Paredes called on the Venezuelan diaspora to join together to oust Castro from power, accusing him of stealing millions from the national treasury and using mercenary force to impede the government.

+In 1908, accusing the opposition to his regime, General Castro massively expelled Corsican producers and traders established in and around Carúpano.

 Dutch–Venezuelan crisis

 In 1908, a dispute broke out between the Netherlands and president Castro regime on the grounds of the harboring of refugees in Curaçao.
+In July, Castro's government broke diplomatic relations with the Netherlands, arguing that the country's chargé d'affaires in Caracas had sent his government negative reports about the situation in Venezuela, some of which were published in the press of that country.
+Castro subjected Dutch ships to registration and applied tariff measures to them.
+The Netherlands considered that the series of decrees harmed its trade with Curazao.
 Venezuela expelled the Dutch ambassador, prompting a Dutch dispatch of three warships – a coastal battleship, the HNLMS Jacob van Heemskerck, and two protected cruisers, the HNLMS Gelderland and the HNLMS Friesland.
 The Dutch warships had orders to intercept every ship that was sailing under the Venezuelan flag.

 On 12 December 1908, the Gelderland captured the Venezuelan gunboat Alix off Puerto Cabello.
 She and another ship the 23 de Mayo were interned in the harbor of Willemstad.
 With their overwhelming naval superiority, the Dutch enforced a blockade on Venezuela's ports.

+Several popular riots run through the streets of Caracas, protesting the Dutch threats against Venezuela.
+The demonstrations degenerate into looting of businesses.
+Among the looted businesses was that of the Dutch merchant Thielen, an important figure in the Castro regime.